Twisted homological stability for configuration spaces: Introduction

 \section{Introduction}

 For a pair of spaces $M$ and $X$, the \emph{configuration space of $n$ unordered points in $M$ with labels in $X$} is defined by

 Here $n$ is the discrete space of cardinality $n$, so $\Emb(n,M)$ is the subspace of $M^n$ where no two points coincide.
 The symmetric group $\Sigma_n$ acts diagonally, permuting the points and the list of labels, so an element of $C_n(M,X)$ is a subset of $M$ of cardinality $n$, together with an element of $X$ ``attached'' to each point.
-More generally, one could define a configuration space associated to a fibre bundle $\pi\colon E\to M$ by

-An element of $C_n(M,\pi)$ is thus a subset of $M$ of cardinality $n$, together with an element of $\pi^{-1}(p)$ ``attached'' to each point $p$ of this subset.
-However, with the exception of Remark \ref{rTwistedLabels}, we will restrict our attention to configuration spaces with labels in a fixed label-space $X$, corresponding to the trivial bundle $M\times X\to M$. \begin{assumption} Henceforth we assume that $M$ is an open, connected manifold with $\dim(M)\geq 2$, and that $X$ is a path-connected space.
-To be precise, by an \emph{open} manifold we mean a manifold with empty boundary, each of whose (path-)components is non-compact but paracompact. \end{assumption} Since $M$ is open, there are well-defined ``stabilisation maps'' $C_n(M,X)\to C_{n+1}(M,X)$, which we define precisely in \S\ref{ssTCS-stabmap} below.
-They are so called because the sequence of spaces $\{C_n(M,X)\}$ is homologically stable with respect to them: \begin{thm}[\cite{Segal1973Configurationspacesand, McDuff1975Configurationspacesof, Segal1979topologyofspaces, Randal-Williams2013Homologicalstabilityunordered}] Under the conditions on $M$ and $X$ assumed above, the map $C_n(M,X)\to C_{n+1}(M,X)$ induces an isomorphism on integral homology in degrees $*\leq \frac{n}{2}$, and is split-injective on homology in all degrees. \end{thm}
+\begin{assumption} Henceforth we assume that $M$ is an open, connected manifold with $\dim(M)\geq 2$, and that $X$ is a path-connected space.
+To be precise, by an \emph{open} manifold we mean a manifold with empty boundary, each of whose (path-)components is non-compact but paracompact. \end{assumption}

+Since $M$ is open, there are well-defined ``stabilisation maps'' $C_n(M,X)\to C_{n+1}(M,X)$, which we define precisely in \S\ref{ssTCS-stabmap} below.
+They are so called because the sequence of spaces $\{C_n(M,X)\}$ is homologically stable with respect to them: